We are dedicated to preserving the future of conservation through youth mentoring programs and education.

 The hunting groups are small by design, consisting of four to six young people and their adult guides.
 Limited numbers allow for more thorough hunter or outdoor education and in-depth instruction.
 Young hunters learn about various conservation efforts by hunting on sponsor ranches that must harvest an abundance of animals in order to maintain their specific wildlife management program.
 Many different youth hunting, fishing and outdoor experiences are sponsored by HSCF.

-For hunting events, hunter safety is priority one and each participant is monitored by a responsible adult guide, who is in complete control of their assigned firearm at all times.
+For hunting events, hunter safety is priority one and each participant is monitored by a responsible adult guide, who is always in complete control of their assigned firearm.
 In addition, the hunters are taken to a firing range to practice with an identical or similar rifle prior to entering the field.
 The goal is for every hunt to prove successful, with all youth hunters harvesting an animal and coming away from the program with a lifelong respect for wildlife conservation.

 Qualification Criteria For HSCF’s Youth Hunting Program: